Physical Quantities v1.0.0

 make test

-If using the Bazel build system, you can manually test the Physical Quantities library on your system with:
+If using the Bazel build system, test the Physical Quantities library on your system with:

 git clone git@github.com:acodcha/phq.git PhQ